Dirac structures, nonholonomic systems and reduction: Background and Dirac structures

 Depending on the example, one needs to choose which method of Dirac reduction is easier to implement.
 In the next section, we will present cases where we have global bases of sections for the Dirac structure and in that situation the first method is more convenient.

-The third method of reduction alluded to at the beginning of this subsection is due to \cite{yoma1, yoma2, yoma3}.
-It is undergoing a major extension to encompass both the Lagrangian and Hamiltonian version of classical reduction (see \cite{CeMaRaYo2008}).
+There is a third method of reduction that is due to \cite{MaYo06, MaYo07, MaYo09}.
+It is undergoing a major extension to encompass both the Lagrangian and Hamiltonian version of classical reduction (see \cite{CeMaRaYo08}).
 Since this work is still in progress we shall not comment on it here.